-“Maybe it’s just in the air right now, but I’ve been hearing a lot of that.
-One thought that occurred to me yesterday is this: A majority of American citizens have been asking, demanding, begging for improvements to our gun safety laws for a long time.
+One thought that occurred to me: A majority of American citizens have been asking, demanding, begging for improvements to our gun safety laws for a long time.
 The asks have been reasonable and accommodating.
-The asks have been small changes and simple fixes — like closing the gun show loopholes, or universal background checks.
+The asks have been small changes and simple fixes — like closing the private sale loopholes, or implementing universal background checks.
 That same majority of Americans who want better gun regulations have listened to opposing views and acknowledged how unique and important our constitutional amendments are.
 But still, despite the patience, and small asks, and focus on common sense, and wide bi-partisan support for change, no action has been taken.

 Have people reached the point where the majority of Americans are no longer willing to be accommodating about this?
 Are people feeling like: Hey, we tried to do this in small ways that wouldn’t freak you out, but you wouldn’t compromise even an inch.
 And now we’re done talking about small ways.
 We want all guns gone.
 Our patience is officially exhausted.
 You had your chance, but you weren’t willing to work with us, and now you’re going to lose your gun privileges.